Soccer in the United States: Beginnings and decline: 1850s–1930s

 There has been some debate about the origins of modern soccer in the United States.
 It has long been held that the modern game entered the States through Ellis Island in the 1860s.
 However, 2013 research has shown that soccer entered America through the port of New Orleans, as Irish, English, Scottish, Italian and German immigrants brought the game with them.
 It was in New Orleans that many of the first games of soccer in America were held.
-The origins of the game in general trace back to ancient Greece, Rome, Egypt, or China.
-It is difficult to say for sure which country was the true origin.

 Oneida Football Club has been named as the first association football club in the United States but there is still discussion on what rules the club used, and it broke up within the space of a few years.
 According to Encyclopædia Britannica, the club is often credited with inventing the "Boston Game", which allowed players to both kick a round ball along the ground, and to pick it up and run with it.
 On the other hand, in 1869, Princeton and Rutgers played the first intercollegiate football game.
 Although each team had 25 players, the use of a soccer ball and the rules based on the 1863 London Football Association laws arguably make it the first college soccer match and the birth of soccer in the United States.

 Nevertheless, the earliest known game of organized soccer in the United States was played on October 11, 1866 in Waukesha, Wisconsin under the 1863 London Football Association laws.

 The earliest examples of governance in the sport started in 1884 when the American Football Association (AFA) was incarnated.
 The AFA sought to standardize rules for the local soccer teams based in the Northeastern United States, particularly in northern New Jersey and southern New York state.
 By 1886, the AFA had spread in influence into Pennsylvania and Massachusetts.